maxcbc/check-environment/README.md

 #### Method: check() => `Object`
-**Description**: Checks environment variables against **Returns**: An object with keys equal to the names of set and valid environment variables, and their values converted to their specified type
+**Description**: Checks environment variables against **Returns**: An object with keys equal to the names of set and valid environment variables, and their values converted to their specified type.
 **NOTE**:
  - Requires `loadSpec()` to have been run first
  - automatically run on instantiation if autoLoad is not set to true